-The Southampton-based Women's Head Coach is here.
+The Southern Brave Women's Head Coach is here.
 Charlotte Edwards explains all.
 Her excitement for The Hundred.
 Tactical plans.
 And the importance of Women's cricket.

 HOW EXCITED ARE YOU TO JOIN THE HUNDRED?

 I am really excited.
 It’s my first head coach role and I think it’s the right time for me.
 I’ve had three years out of the game and I’ve learned a lot by coaching overseas and working through the Southern Vipers.
 I feel like it’s my time to have a go and see what I can do.
 I’m really excited by the opportunity and The Hundred’s women’s competition more generally.

 HOW GOOD IS IT TO HAVE A WOMEN’S TEAM AS WELL AS THE MEN’S TEAM?

 We’ve normalised women’s cricket.
 Young boys come up to some of the women's players now and they see them as their heroes just as much as the men.
 I honestly think The Hundred is going to have a massive impact on the game at a grassroots level.
 Hopefully they’ll be able to identify with a team, certainly if they’re from the area, and I’m really looking forward to being there from the start and watching it all unfold over the next few years.

 WHAT MAKES PLAYING IN ENGLAND SO SPECIAL?

 There’s nothing better than a summer’s day in England at the cricket.
 Hopefully, that’s what The Hundred is going to bring to the game.
 We want people to come out and watch and see it as a really good day out for their family.

 My male player would be Virat Kohli.
 If I could pick any female player it would be Karen Rolton but she’s not playing anymore!
 She would have been the ideal person to play The Hundred.
 She bowls left-arm seam and whacks it out the park.
 I might get her out of retirement.